Chat with us live

 Ian Gardner is an accomplished Director with extensive experience in the public, private and not for profit sectors.
 Ian is a Fellow of the Chartered Institute of Housing with nearly 30 years’ experience in social housing and has held senior management positions within Local Government, Housing Associations and the Private Sector.
 He holds a track record of successful delivery of change management, performance improvement and cost reduction in challenging environments.

-John has over 35 years’ experience in public sector housing, including over 25 years in leasehold management and home ownership.
-He offers a wide range of services, including alternative dispute resolution (RICS accredited mediator), consultancy & training in leasehold management & Right to Buy, and interim management solutions.
+John has over 40 years’ experience in public sector housing, including over 25 years in leasehold management and home ownership.
+He offers a wide range of services, including alternative dispute resolution (RICS accredited mediator), consultancy and training in leasehold management, Right to Buy and interim management solutions.

 Rob Gershon is a social housing tenant, full time carer and housing blogger.
 He posts opinion pieces on 24 Housing, commenting on housing from a tenant's point of view.
 He joined The Residents' Network as an associate in January 2016.